Theomat/theomat.github.io/_pages/about.md

 ## News

 - March: I will be in Warsaw again!
+- February: Our paper WikiCoder: Learning to Write Knowledge-Powered Code has been accetpted at SPIN (ETAPS).
 - January: Our paper [Challenges of Acquiring Compositional Inductive Biases via Meta-Learning](https://proceedings.mlr.press/v191/anastacio22a.html) is finally published in the ECML/PKDD Workshop on Meta-Knowledge Transfer

 2022: